Washington vs. UCLA NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Washington and its opponents have combined for 53 points -- this matchup's over/under -- just twice this year.
+- Washington and its opponents have not yet combined for more than 55.5 points in a game this season.

-- Saturday's total is seven points lower than the two team's combined 60 points per game average.
+- UCLA's games have gone over 55.5 points in four of six chances this season.

+- The combined points per game average of the two teams, 60, is 4.5 points above Saturday's over/under.

-- These two squads combine to surrender 46.1 points per game, 6.9 fewer than this contest's over/under.
+- These two squads combine to allow 46.1 points per game, 9.4 fewer than this contest's over/under.

 Washington Stats and Trends

-- The Huskies have been favored by 1.5 points or more two times this season and covered the spread in one of them.
+- The Huskies have covered the spread once this season when favored by 1.5 points or more (in two chances).

 - Washington's games this year have gone over the total in one out of four opportunities (25%).